for care to be effective it must respond well to a patient’s situation

 Investigators at the KER Unit conduct research that ultimately seeks to help patients receive the care that each one needs and that fits them.
 We are a multidisciplinary team brought together by our commitment to patient-centered care, integrity, and generosity.
 We conduct projects in the real worlds of clinical care and of living, struggling, and thriving with medical conditions.

-ways we can make care fit.
+ways we can make care fit

 shared decision making

-This process of sharing in the decision-making tasks involves developing a partnership based on empathy, exchanging information about the available options, deliberating while considering the potential consequences of each one, and making a decision
+This process of sharing in the decision-making tasks involves developing a partnership based on empathy, exchanging information about the available options, deliberating while considering the potential consequences of each one, and making a decision by consensus.

 minimally disruptive medicine